 expenses and unexpected losses.
 It is possible to recover damages in

 sufficient amounts to compensate you for your economic and noneconomic losses.
-The injury attorneys at The Law Office of Carolina Nunez, P.A. may identify all potential sources of recovery and aggressively work on your behalf to maximize the compensation that you receive.
+The Florida car accident and injury attorneys at The Law Office of Carolina Nunez, P.A. may identify all potential sources of recovery and aggressively work on your behalf to maximize the compensation that you receive.